dmitribodiu/90-days-challenge/architecture.md

         cases and the areas of volatility.
 However, that is not design—that is requirements gathering and requirements analysis, which may be very time-consuming indeed.
-Design is not time-consuming if you know what you are doing You can design in a matter of days, and with practice even faster.
+Design is not time-consuming if you know what you are doing You can design in a matter of days, and with practice even faster (hours).

 ## There's no feature
-> Features are always and everywhere `aspects of integration`, not implementation.
+> Features are always and everywhere `aspects of integration, not implementation`.

 Integrating all of automobile parts yields the feature - transporting you from point A to point B. You can process text on your laptop but is there any box in